Pre-commit System

 VIBESPATIAL_SKIP_AI_REMINDER=1 git commit -m "message"

-Layer 3: PreToolUse Hooks (Claude Code, mechanical)
+Layer 3: PreToolUse Hooks (legacy Claude Code, mechanical)

 Two PreToolUse hooks run outside the LLM context window – they cannot be compressed away, forgotten, or skipped by the model.